StrawberryChocolateFudge/dwork/contracts/ErrorCodes.md

 548 : The work is not done, yet.
-549 : Only the manager or worker can sign up workers 550 : Only the client and the manager can sign up workers
+549 : Only the manager or worker can sign up workers 550 : Only the client and the manager can sign up workers 551 : The job doesn't exist anymore
+552 : Fee must be under or equal 4000 and bigger than zero 553 : Worker is already registered for something
+554 : Client is already registered for something
+555 : Worker is not initialized
+556 : Client is not initialized